Skip to main navigation Skip to search Skip to main content

 I am a political theorist interested in questions of development.
 As such, my research examines the two-way relationship between political normativity - ideas such as justice, democracy, and political realism/idealism - and development.

-I teach mainly on IDD's politics of development modules, as well as leading our distance learning programme.
+I joined IDD in 2021.
+I have taught mainly on our modules related to the politics of development, and I am also currently the programme director for our Undergraduate and Distance Learning programmes.
 I currently organise the 'Governance and Politics of Development' research group, and collaborated on the department's recent book.

 PhD Global Development and Political Theory, 2018, University of Manchester